daisygunn/around-the-world/README.md

 - [Freeformatter HTML Formatter](https://www.freeformatter.com/html-formatter.html)
     - Used to accurately format my HTML code.
 - [AmIResponsive](http://ami.responsivedesign.is/)
-    - Used to generate repsonsive image used in README file.
+    - Used to generate responsive image used in README file.

 ---
 ## Testing